BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Use the following awscli command to launch an Instance and attach to the **'private'** Subnet.

 ``Reminder: The private Subnet is implicitly associated with the Default/Main Route Table, which does NOT have a Route to the Internet Gateway.``

+Notice that we're adding both instances to the same security group

 .. code-block::